eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

 <br><br>
 </div>

 After learning our 3 orthogonal, high level variables, I then compared them to $$\tau$$ functional space as previously defined.
-The comparison against the $$\tau_1$$ showed showed no meaningful results.
+The comparison against the $$\tau_1$$ showed showed no telling results.
 Figure 6 shows the comparison between the orthogonal variables and $$\tau_2$$ at different points in the parameter space.

 <br>